isomerpages/ncss-pc/_left-nav-one/a-what-we-do.md

 ---
-layout: leftnav-page-content
-title: What We Do
+title: 'What We Do'
 permalink: /who-we-are/what-we-do/
-breadcrumb: What We Do
+breadcrumb: 'What We Do'
-collection_name: left-nav-one

 ---

 ### WHAT WE DO